deninjo/Churn-Prediction/README.md

 Using Logistic Regression to predict churn - the number of customers who cease doing business with a company within a given period

-For interactive insights, the site is live at:
+For interactive insights and better visibility, the site is live at: https://deninjo.github.io/Churn-Prediction/